erickbytes/lofipython/content/blog/troubleshooting-tracebacks-to-resurrect-a-web2py-app.rst

 as my first web application.
 It accepts a prompt from the user and primitively attempts to match that text to a line of Kevin Parker's lyrics.

-I didn't look at the app's code for many years, I just needed to log into PythonAnywhere every 3 months and hit a button to keep it running on their free plan.
+I didn't look at the app's code for many years.
+I just needed to log into PythonAnywhere every 3 months and hit a button to keep it running on their free plan.
 Until I decided to update it recently.

 Tame Impala released a new album and lots of additional tracks to import to the app.